logo

 ./configure --prefix=<directory>

 where <directory> could be something like '/usr' or '/opt'.
-All will be installed under /usr/maitreya or /opt/maitreya etc.

 Free BSD

-./configure --with-wx-config=wxgtk2u-2.8-config
+./configure --with-wx-config=wxgtk2u-3.0-config

 Windows Systems